2DMAT/odatse-SXRD/doc/en/source/tutorial/minsearch.rst

 3. Run the main program

-   Run the calculation using ``py2dmat-sxrd`` to estimate the atomic coordinates.
+   Run the calculation using ``odatse-SXRD`` to estimate the atomic coordinates.

 In the main program, the Nelder-Mead method implemented in `scipy.optimize.fmin <https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.fmin.html>`_ is applied to find the parameter that minimizes the deviation (R-value) between the intensity obtained using the solver (in this case ``sxrdcalc``) and the intensity listed in the reference file (``sic111-r3xr3_f.dat``).